Carson Kelly Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.94).
+- The Giants have the ninth-ranked team ERA among all league pitching staffs (3.93).

-- Giants pitchers combine to allow 111 home runs (one per game), the third-fewest in the league.
+- The Giants give up the fourth-fewest home runs in baseball (114 total, 1.1 per game).

-- In his most recent outing on Wednesday against the Oakland Athletics, the righty tossed six scoreless innings while surrendering three hits.
+- His last appearance came on Saturday against the Boston Red Sox, when the righty tossed 7 1/3 innings, surrendering three earned runs while allowing six hits.

-- In 19 games this season, the 35-year-old has amassed an ERA of 2.97, with 8.5 strikeouts per nine innings.
-Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.